legendarycode3/31-days-Of-reactjs-course/README.md

 - This hook lets us run some code after the component is created or updated.  </br>
 It allows you to perform side effects in functional components, such as data fetching , subscriptions, or manual DOMupdates.
  It runs after the component has rendered and the browser has updated the screen.  </br>
+- useEffect(), lets us do things outside of just displaying stuff on the screen (e.g like fetching data from the server, or doing some cleanup after the data has been rendered). </br>